 Is there some compelling reason you must purchase abroad?
 Even when you plan to bring your own car, you will pay import tax on your car.

-Brand new cars purchased at car dealers in Costa Rica use rates not only applied to the Black Book value of the car but also to the shipping and insurance costs.
+Brand new cars purchased at the local car dealers have tax rates not only applied to the Black Book value of the car but also to the shipping and insurance costs.
 You can check taxes to be paid on any car and any model on Autovalor.
-This is the Ministry of Finance Costa Rica – Customs Department website (Spanish only).
+This is the Ministry of Finance – Customs Department website (Spanish only).

 New Cars – Considerations

-Some cars have the same safety features and standard accessories like a car you would buy in the US, some cars are specifically sold on the Latin American market.
-A few new cars are made specifically for the Costa Rica market with special engine tuning, motor sizes, and suspension.
+Some cars have the same safety features and standard accessories as a car you would buy in the US; some are specifically sold on the Latin American market.
 Some brands that aren’t very popular in the US, like Suzuki, are excellent choices here.
 This is due to the relative popularity locally and specific selling points like high clearances and Four Wheel Drive.
-Some brands that are very well known in the U.S. are not very good choices to buying a car in Costa Rica, even from a dealer.
+Some well-known brands in the U.S. are not very good choices for buying a car in Costa Rica, such as Infinity, Acura, Delorean, and Cadillac.
+Repairs will be very difficult as these brands have no local representation.

 What to watch for

 - Financing has improved dramatically in the last several years.
 Interest rates are higher than in the United States.
-Read Creditninja’s post for info on installment loans.
-Foreigners who don’t have legal residency in Costa Rica or “authorized” income sources may encounter difficulty with financing, regardless of your credit rating.
+Read Creditninja’s post for info on installment loans in the United States.
+Foreigners who don’t have legal residency or “authorized” income sources may encounter difficulty with financing, regardless of their credit rating.
+Interest rates for new car financing are just under 6% in dollars and over 8% in colones, depending on the lender.

-- Check the popularity of the car in the secondary market before buying a car in Costa Rica.
-The more popular and respected cars will obviously retain their resale value better and will offer more options when you need spare parts.
+- Check the car’s popularity in the secondary market before buying a car in Costa Rica.
+The more popular and respected cars will retain their resale value better and offer more options when you need spare parts.

-- Check out the dealer’s reputation, service center and time they have been in business.
-Grupo Q, Purdy Motor, Agencia Datsun, EuroAutos, VETRASA & VEINSA all have different reputations for inventories of parts, service, and carry popular brands.
+- Check out the dealer’s reputation, service center, and time in business.
+Grupo Q, Purdy Motor, Agencia Datsun, EuroAutos, VETRASA & VEINSA have different reputations for inventories of parts and services and carry popular brands.
 Not that you have to stay away from others, but you have to do more research on each one of them before buying.

-- “New” cars – Most brands only have one authorized dealer, because Costa Rica is a small market.
-But some makes have dealers that bring in 0 km cars that are “like new”.
+- “New” cars – Most brands only have one authorized dealer because ours is a small market.
+But some makes have dealers that bring in 0 km cars that are “like new.”
 Often these are last year’s models that haven’t sold in Korea and are shipped here.
-This isn’t to say that they aren’t good deals, you just have to read the ads carefully so that you know what you’re getting.
+This isn’t to say they aren’t good deals; you must read the ads carefully to know what you’re getting.

-Buying from an individual vs. Used Car Dealer
+Buying from an individual vs. a Used Car Dealer

 Another big advantage is that most dealers are direct importers.
-It’s no secret that the roads in Costa Rica are hazardous to the health of your car.
+It’s no secret that the local roads are hazardous to the health of your car.
 An imported car has suffered much less abuse when compared to any car that has circulated in Costa Rica for a few years.
-This obviously benefits the mechanical condition of the car a great deal.
-Also, many cars like Hyundai and Kia are coming from Korea, which is a small country with great roads.
+This benefits the mechanical condition of the car a great deal.
+Also, many cars like Hyundai and Kia come from Korea, a small country with great roads.
 That means low mileage and generally good overall condition.

 Cars to buy – What Makes and models are the best for Costa Rica

-The 3 most popular brands in Costa Rica are Toyota, Nissan, and Hyundai.
-You can’t go wrong by sticking with these brands, for several reasons:
+The 3 most popular brands here are Toyota, Nissan, and Hyundai.
+You can’t go wrong by sticking with these brands for several reasons:

 - Parts are readily available in almost any area of the country.